Chrisann Brennan: Relationship with Steve Jobs

+Brennan and Jobs's relationship began in 1972 while in high school.
+Brennan remained involved with Jobs while he was at Reed College.
+In mid-1973, Jobs moved back to the San Francisco Bay Area.
+They remained involved with each other while continuing to see other people.

-After Brennan graduated from high school Jobs invited her to come and see him at the All One Farm, a commune in Oregon.
-While she did not spend much time with Jobs (who was recovering from an illness), Brennan was deeply influenced by the experience of meeting and working with the people that she met there.
+After Brennan graduated from high school, she went to visit Jobs at the All One Farm, a commune in Oregon.
+Brennan was deeply influenced by the experience of meeting and working with the people that she met there.
+In early 1975, Brennan became involved with a Zen Buddhist community in Los Altos.
+It was through this community she would meet and work with the Zen master Kobun.
+Brennan was also deeply involved in her art program at Foothill College, where she studied under Gordon Holler.

-In early 1975, Brennan became involved with a Zen Buddhist community in Los Altos, where she accidentally bumped into Jobs (whom she had not seen since the All One Farm).
-It was through this community that they would both meet and work with the Zen master Kobun.
-Jobs and Brennan began to spend more time together, although she noted that his behavior with her was more aloof than in the past.
-Brennan notes their lives were on different paths as she was deeply involved in her art program at Foothill College where she studied under Gordon Holler while Jobs was working with "Kobun and Woz."
-She also fell in love with Greg Calhoun (Jobs' former Reed classmate) who had come to visit from the All One Farm.
-Brennan moved to the All One Farm and lived for a while with Calhoun in a renovated chicken coop.
-They eventually moved back to the Bay Area to earn money for a trek to India.
-Jobs helped them find a home to rent, though he was opposed to their traveling together to India.
-After Brennan and Calhoun had earned enough money to go, Jobs drove them to the airport and gave them advice about how to survive in India.
-Brennan traveled for a year through India with Calhoun, though their relationship ended by the time she returned to the United States.
+At this time, she fell in love with Greg Calhoun (Jobs' former Reed classmate) who had come to visit from the All One Farm.
+Brennan moved to the All One Farm and lived with Calhoun.
+They eventually moved back to the Bay Area, then traveled for a year through India, though their relationship ended by the time she returned to the United States.